top of page

 Typically, it requires physical and chemical treatment to control scaling and protect equipment.

-Ultrafiltration is used for pretreatment, followed by advanced membranes such as FO, NF, RO, MD depending on reuse goals.
+Ultrafiltration is used for pretreatment, followed by advanced membranes such as FO, NF, RO, and MD depending on reuse goals.

 6. Does recycling affect cooling tower performance?